My Main Page with Links to My Other

 behalf of the rich—for example, monetary policies that create “healthy”

-unemployment so that the rich do not have to compete as much for employees and
+unemployment so that the rich do not have to compete for employees and

 pay a greater share of profits to employees.
 Unfettered capitalism is a

 misnomer.
-Powerful people constantly use policies to increase their own
+Powerful individuals constantly use thousands of policies to increase their own

 freedoms and limit the freedoms of the non-rich.